Closed Bridging Loans | Fixed Exit Bridging Finance | Aura Capital

 Timeline: quote to completion on a closed bridging loan

-Closed bridging loans can move quickly because the exit is already confirmed.
-The fastest completions come from having exit evidence ready and solicitors instructed from day one.
+Closed bridging loans can move quickly because the exit is already evidenced.
+The best timelines come from clean packaging and responsive solicitors.

 Step 1